rootstrap/blog/content/Registration and Authentication in your Django app with dj-rest-auth part1- Bruno Michetti.md

 }
 ```

-With that definition we can retrieve and update the gender and phone_number of an authenticated user with the named endpoint.
-Let's say now, that our app only allows the gender to be updated after a registration.
+With that definition, we can retrieve and update the gender and phone_number of an authenticated user with the named endpoint.
+Let's say now, that our app only allows the gender to be updated after registration.
 In the `CustomRegisterSerializer` the phone number can be modified of course, because we want the user to add that value at the moment of the registration.
 We can define then another serializer that doesn't allow the phone number to be modified.
 Let's call it `CustomUserDetailSerializer` and add it in the same file that is `CustomRegisterSerializer`:

 ```python
 # serializers.py in the users Django app